faruknane/RectifiedFlow/README.md

 # RectifiedFlow
-The smallest RectifiedFlow Implementation based on SD3 paper.
+The smallest and the easiest RectifiedFlow Implementation based on SD3 paper.

 ## Requirements
 - Python 3.12